Van Gogh's Bedroom

 No one in the history of art has created a series of self-portraits as riveting as Vincent van Gogh’s.
 Rembrandt comes close.
 Frida Kahlo added inventive and fantastical drama.
 Warhol dipped into the vernacular of representation.
 But van Gogh nailed it.
-He spun the very molecules of existence, into the closest equivalent of what it feels like to be alive than any artist has ever breached.
+He spun the very molecules of existence into the closest equivalent of what it feels like to be alive.
 With van Gogh’s self portraits, there is no division between figure and ground; he asserts that human life comes from the same energy fields as air, water and land, a mere rearranging of atoms into ever shifting and colliding eruptions of transient, uncontainable matter.
 And he then molds paint into the emotive equivalents of natural forces.
 His urgent and aggressive mark making are literally like footprints in the wet mud of a farm field: Imprints of existence rather than abstract equivalents of representation.

-Basing an exhibition on three sequential paintings of his bedroom in Arles, (united for the first time) which might seem like a crowed-pleasing headline show built from narrow means, instead becomes a perfect fulcrum for expanding and exploring multiple themes in van Gogh’s work.
+Basing an exhibition on three sequential paintings of his bedroom in Arles, (united for the first time) might seem like a crowed-pleasing headline show built from narrow means.
+But instead it becomes a perfect fulcrum for expanding and exploring multiple themes in van Gogh’s work.
 Just when one would think there is no stone left unturned in this eminent artist’s oeuvre, the AIC tilts the perspective enough to get a different, more intimate glimpse of his brief life and career.

 What the AIC does so beautifully is tie it all together with van Gogh’s biography but in a way that offers much more than a time line.
 Bits of the quotidian punctuate the show and offer small but profound moments to underscore the delivery of the master works.
 These minor asides and peripheral objects act as knots in the trajectory of the work, giving us pause and also connecting the paintings to a life and a place and its dusty accoutrements.
 The exhibition manages to hold onto and even recreate the sense of van Gogh’s poverty, his quiet desperation to build an existence around the act of painting, and his ultimate failure to do so.